vacp2p/rfc-index/vac/raw/eth-demls.md

 ### Addition of members to a group

-1. Alice creates a Smart Contract with ACL.
+1. On-chain: Alice creates a Smart Contract with ACL.
 2. Off-chain: Alice sends the contract address and an invitation message to Bob over the secure channel.
 3. Off-chain: Bob sends a signed response confirming his Ethereum address and agreement to join.
 4. Off-chain: Alice verifies the signature using the public key of Bob.
-5. ON-chain: Alice adds Bob’s address to the ACL.
+5. On-chain: Alice adds Bob’s address to the ACL.
 6. Off-chain: Alice sends a welcome message to Bob.
 7. Off-chain: Alice sends a broadcast message to all group members, notifying them the addition of Bob.